tylerodey/670-Final/README.md

 # 670-Final
-The url for the powerpoint video is at the top of the jupyter notebbook
+The url for the powerpoint video is at the top of the jupyter notebook